California is a leader in fighting climate change

 Cal-Adapt is a web-based climate adaptation planning tool hosted by the State.
 Cal-Adapt allows the user to identify potential climate change risks in specific geographic areas throughout the state.
 Users can either query by location, or click on an interactive map to explore what climate impacts are projected to occur in their area of interest.

 The Ventura County Regional Energy Alliance (VCREA) was founded in 1998 as a joint project of the municipalities in Ventura County.
 The City of Thousand Oaks has been working with VCREA, the County, sister cities and other governmental partners to prepare an inventory of GHG emissions.
 Funding to complete this study was provided by Southern California Edison under the auspices of the California Public Utilities Commission.

 In 2015, VCREA released “Climate on the Move,” an inventory of community-level GHG emissions and climate action plan templates for each of its local government member organizations in Ventura County.
 The report provides a community-level summary of emissions in the County for three calendar years (2010- 2012).
 The inventory will assist with planning to mitigate and address changes that result from climate change including rising temperatures, changing precipitation patterns, increased wildfire risk, public health impacts, water supply changes, increased demand for summertime cooling, sea level rise and less resilient agriculture.
 Climate on the Move also includes forecasts and target options for the year 2020.

 Thanks to the VCREA, the City of Thousand Oaks has its own local government GHG inventory and dedicated chapter in the Climate on the Move countywide report, which inventories specific GHGs and makes 2020 projection.
-It is on the basis of this document that the City of Thousand Oaks will begin preparing a Citywide Climate Action Plan in the future.
+It is on the basis of this document that the City of Thousand Oaks will begin preparing a Citywide Climate Action Plan in 2018.